emard/ulx3s/doc/MANUAL.md

 operations can be done remotely by ESP32 so number of insertions is negligible.

-7-pin OLED/LCD header is extended to 8-pin and shared with SERDES input lanes, RX differential coupled with series C=22nF.
+7-pin OLED/LCD header is extended to 8-pin and shared with 4 SERDES
+RX differential input lanes coupled with series C=22nF.

 RTC load capacitors are increased from 3.3pF to 4.7pF in attempt to reduce clock error below 20ppm.